ISPM No. 15 - International Standard for Phytosanitary Measures

 4.6 Phytosanitary measures to the point of entry for non-compliance requirements

-In the event that wood packaging material does not have the required labeling, or the identification of pests indicates a possible inefficiency of the treatment, the NPPO should react accordingly and, if necessary, be taken emergency action.
-Such action may be a delay of the goods when clarifying the situation, then, if necessary, the removal of inappropriate material, carrying out 3 processing, destruction (or other reliable disposal) or transshipment.
-Additional examples of acceptable options are provided in the 1 Supplement.
-With respect to any emergency action taken, the principle of minimum impact should be observed, and the shipment itself should be distinguished from the accompanying wood packaging material.
-In addition, if an emergency action is needed, and the NPPO uses methyl bromide, the relevant aspects of the FMC Recommendation should be observed.
-Replace or reduce the use of methyl bromide as a phytosanitary measure (FMC, 2008).
+In the event that wood packaging material does not have the required labeling, or the identification of pests indicates a possible inefficiency of the treatment, the NPPO should react accordingly and, if necessary, be taken emergency action...
+Such an action may be the delay of the cargo when the situation is clarified, then, if necessary, the removal of inappropriate material, processing3, destruction (or other reliable disposal) or transshipment.
+Additional examples of acceptable courses of action are given in Appendix 1.
+For any emergency action taken, the principle of minimum exposure must be followed, and the shipment itself must be distinguished from the accompanying wood packaging material.
+In addition, if urgent action is required and the NPPO uses methyl bromide, the relevant aspects of the CPM Recommendation Replace or reduce the use of methyl bromide as a phytosanitary measure should be followed (CPM, 2008).